- CLASS: Mammalia (Mammals)

 A single fishing cat came to the San Diego Zoo in 1961 from Bangkok, but it passed away the same year.
 In 1986, we received a pair as part of a breeding loan from the Royal Rotterdam Zoo in the Netherlands.
 The pair was successful, with kittens born that same year!
 More fishing cats arrived from Burma and the Cincinnati Zoo for breeding purposes, with most of the offspring going to the Singapore Zoo.

 To date, we have had a total of 34 fishing cats born at the San Diego Zoo over the years.
-The fishing cat exhibit along Tiger Trail simulates native Asian habitat and provides the cats with running water and ample cover.
+The fishing cat habitat along Tiger Trail simulates native Asian habitat and provides the cats with running water and ample cover.

 Fishing cats depend on water in their habitat, but this is likely to cause trouble for future generations.
 It has been estimated that about 50 percent of Southeast Asia wetlands are disappearing as the human population grows.
 These wetland areas are affected by pollution, over-farming and the use of chemical fertilizers at farms that drain into wetlands, over-fishing by humans, and drainage issues.
 Fishing cats do not need to live near water but always choose to make their home there.
 This choice may not be the best but appears to be what the fishing cat prefers.

-Choosing to purchase products that support better use of the land is a great way to help fishing cats and other species that live in wetland habitats.
+Choosing to purchase products that support better use of the land is a great way to help fishing cats and other wildlife that live in wetland habitats.
 Reducing pollution and using eco-friendly fishing and agricultural ideas may ensure that fishing cats always have their favorite place to call home, right on the banks of a wetland area.
 The Association of Zoos and Aquariums manages a Species Survival Plan for fishing cats, of which the San Diego Zoo is a part.

 By supporting San Diego Zoo Wildlife Alliance, you can be our ally in saving and protecting wildlife worldwide.